AdhamSalem21/RoboProject/README.md

 # RoboProject Documentation
 Contributors: Adham Saad, Youssef El Shershaby, Mohamed Gadallah
 ## Introduction
 The aim of this project is to provide autonomous navigation for a robot to reach it's target, while avoiding obstacle and the walls of the map.
-The python version used
+The python version used was python 3.6

 ## Libraries Imported
 -roboticstoolbox